Accounting Standards Codification: FASB accounting standards codification

 The codification is effective for interim and annual periods ending after September 15, 2009.
 All prior accounting standards documents were superseded as described in FASB Statement No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles.
 Accounting literature not included in the Codification is non-authoritative.

 The Codification reorganizes the thousands of U.S. GAAP pronouncements into roughly 90 accounting topics and displays all topics using a consistent structure.
 It also includes relevant U.S. Securities and Exchange Commission (SEC) guidance that follows the same topical structure in separate sections in the Codification.

 To prepare constituents for the change, the FASB provided a number of tools and training resources.

 The Codification did not change GAAP, but it introduced a new structure, organized in an easily accessible, user-friendly online research system.
+The Codification is publicly available.
 The FASB expected the system to reduce the amount of time and effort required to research accounting issues, mitigate the risk of noncompliance with standards through improved usability of the literature, provide accurate information with real-time updates as new standards are released, and assist the FASB with the research efforts required during the standard-setting process.